-- National Ski Associations are responsible for the fitness of their competitors to race.
+- 221.1 National Ski Associations are responsible for the fitness of their competitors to race.
 All competitors, male and female are required to undergo a thorough evaluation of their medical health.
-This evaluation is to be conducted within the competitor's own nation. - 221.2 If requested by the FIS Medical Committee or its representative, competitors must undergo a medical examination before or after the competition. - Doping is forbidden.
-Any offence under these FIS Anti Doping Rules will be punished under the provisions of the FIS Anti-Doping Rules. - Doping controls may be carried out at any FIS competition (as well as outof competition).
-Rules and procedures are published in the FIS Anti-Doping Rules and FIS Procedural Guidelines.
+This evaluation is to be conducted within the competitor's own nation. - 221.2 If requested by the FIS Medical Committee or its representative, competitors must undergo a medical examination before or after the competition. - 221.3 Doping is forbidden.
+Any offence under these FIS Anti Doping Rules will be punished under the provisions of the FIS Anti-Doping Rules. - Doping controls may be carried out at any FIS competition (as well as out-221.4 competition).
+Rules and procedures are published in the FIS Anti- Doping Rules and FIS Procedural Guidelines.